Research Engineer (Contract), Preparedness Team, OpenAI

 well-calibrated predictions after just a few rounds!

 I tend to limit my time on social media and news sites, as I find they often skew negative.
-As Niall Ferguson put it,
+Wikipedia and Metaculus have

 become my go-to for staying informed about current events — I think they're both underrated.
 For those interested in this